crimsonbeluga/Moth-Hunt/README.md

 Moth Hunt (Unity • 2.5D • URP)

 A student team project built in Unity using 3D environments + 2D sprites with the Universal Render Pipeline (URP).
 This document is written for everyone on the team, including artists and designers who may be new to Git or Unity project conventions.

-Requirements
+✅ Requirements

-Unity: 6000.2.4f1 (everyone must install this exact version) Git + Git LFS installed (LFS = “Large File Storage” for big art/audio files) GitHub account with access to this repository
+Unity: 6000.2.4f1 (everyone must install this exact version)

+Git + Git LFS installed (LFS = “Large File Storage” for big art/audio files)

+GitHub account with access to this repository

 Why exact Unity version?
 Unity projects change format between versions.
 If we all use the same version, we avoid import errors and weird pink shaders.

-What is Git?
+🧠 What is Git?
 What is Git LFS?
 (Plain-English)

-Git is shared history for our project.
-It saves snapshots (commits) of files so we can go back in time and work together safely.
+Git = shared history for our project.
+It saves snapshots (commits) so we can go back in time and work together safely.

-GitHub is the website that hosts our Git repository so everyone can download (clone) and contribute.
+GitHub = the website that hosts our Git repository so everyone can download (clone) and contribute.

-Git LFS (Large File Storage) is an add-on that stores big files (PNGs, PSDs, FBXs, WAVs, scenes, prefabs, etc.) efficiently.
-Without LFS, pushes can fail (files too big), or teammates download tiny “pointer files” instead of the real assets.
+Git LFS = an add-on that stores big files (PNGs, PSDs, FBXs, WAVs, scenes, prefabs, etc.) efficiently.

 Mental model:

-Git = the shared notebook.

-GitHub = the bookshelf where the notebook lives.

-LFS = the big plastic folder where we keep heavy art files so the notebook doesn’t tear.
+Git = the shared notebook • GitHub = the bookshelf • LFS = the big plastic folder for heavy art so the notebook doesn’t tear.

-Getting Started (Clone & Open)
+🚀 Getting Started (Clone & Open)
 Option A — GitHub Desktop (recommended for artists/designers)

 Install GitHub Desktop and log in.